maquiavelli/gp-extract-data/README.md

-# Play Developer Reporting API ETL Playground
+# Google Play Developer Reporting API ETL Playground

 This project aims to deepen the understanding of information capture from the Google Play Developer Reporting Api.